WorldCereal/ewoc_s1_processor/README.md

 ### Advanced usage

-:warning: this usage is not guarantee
+:warning: No guarantee on the results

 You can pass the following version with `--build-arg` option to bypass encoded version: